slaclab/pydm/docs/source/data_plugins/local_plugin.rst

 Extra Attributes
 ----------------

 Along with the :ref:`required attributes<Required Attributes>`, the Local Data Plugin can also accept some optional attributes to configure the Local Variables with.
-These attributes should be provided in the `"extras"` dictionary.
 The optional attributes are described in the :ref:`extra attributes<extra attributes table>` table below: